Guest Author: Michael Rasmussen, GRC Economist & Pundit, GRC 20/20 Research LLC

 Capra’s point is that biological ecosystems are complex and interconnected requiring a holistic understanding of the intricacies as an integrated whole rather than a dissociated collection of parts.
 Change in one segment has cascading effects and impacts on the entire ecosystem.

-This is also true in third-party risk management.
+This is also true when managing third party risk.
 Traditional brick and mortar business is a thing of the past: physical buildings and conventional employees no longer define organizations.
-The modern organization is an interconnected mess of relationships and interactions that span traditional business boundaries.
+The modern organization is an interconnected mess of third party relationships and interactions that span traditional business boundaries.
 Layers of relationships go beyond traditional employees to include an array of third parties such as suppliers, vendors, outsourcers, service providers, contractors, subcontractors, consultants, temporary workers, agents, brokers, intermediaries, and more.
 Third-party risk management complexity grows as these interconnected relationships, processes, and systems nest themselves in intricacy, such as deep supply chains.

 Business operates in a world of chaos

 Dissociated data, systems, and processes leave the organization with fragments of truth that fail to see the big picture of third-party performance, risk, and compliance across the enterprise and how it supports the organization’s strategy and objectives.
 The organization needs to have holistic visibility and situational awareness into third-party relationships across the enterprise.
-Complexity of business and intricacy and interconnectedness of third-party data requires that the organization implement a third-party management strategy.
+Complexity of business and intricacy and interconnectedness of third-party data requires that the organization implement a third-party risk management strategy.

 Third-party relationships are non-linear